hmonterom/nanogram-solver/README.md

-# nanogram-solver
+# nonogram-solver
-Solver for nanogram puzzles
+Solver for nonogram puzzles

 in progress...